-During the 80's and 90's he photographed over 70 anti-apartheid films for various international broadcasters.
-Over the last 36 years he has photographed more than 300 documentaries, 6 TV drama series, many commercials and 20 theatrically and gallery released feature films and film art projects.
+During the 80's and 90's he photographed over seventy anti-apartheid films for various international broadcasters.
+Over the last thirty eight years he has photographed more than three hundred documentaries, six TV drama series, many commercials and twenty two theatrically released feature films and gallery exhibited film art projects.

 Two films he photographed have been nominated for Oscars, two for Baftas and three for Emmys with two taking the top honour.
 Various other awards have been garnered.